 Please remember that not every designer may be the perfect one for you.
 For example, I have a very definite design style that’s light, feminine, clean, and classic.
 I am a bit flexible in that I can do really luxurious ornate designs, organic watercolor/calligraphy designs, as well as minimalist modern ones.
 But I am not the right designer for you if you want something hip hop, cartoony, dark & bold, or grungy.
 Try to take a look at the designer’s portfolio to see if his/her work reflects the style you have in mind.

 If you’re unclear about your strategy, I recommend you hire a coach to help you out.
 There are so many professionals who can help you conceptualize your business website, and even provide editorial direction.
 An effective coach will help you with the main thing you need before you approach a web designer: clarity.
 Clarity helps you achieve your website or blog’s core message, your brand’s identity, even before a designer translates it into visual form.
-Some coaches, like Martine de Luna, also help you with content — what you need to make sure that your message is communicated through the platform you are building: blog, website, social media — as well as growing a community that will sustain the growth of your website/blog.
+Some blog coaches also help you with content — what you need to make sure that your message is communicated through the platform you are building: website and social media — as well as growing a community that will sustain the growth of your blog.

-I have personally collaborated with a couple of really fabulous coaches: Martine de Luna of Make it Blissful offers website/blog coaching as well as copywriting; and Ginny Krauss of The Wedding Concierge who specializes in brand coaching for wedding professionals.
+I have personally collaborated with a couple of really fabulous coaches: Ginny Krauss who specializes in brand strategy for wedding professionals and creative entrepreneurs; and Martine de Luna of Make it Blissful who offers blog coaching as well as copywriting.
 These ladies make my job so easy, and our clients truly benefit from our collaboration in that they get the website design that truly reflects their vision and personality minus the hassle and the heartache.